-When you arrive at your first stop in the United States, you will be directed to the U.S. Customs and Border Protection for admission.
+When you arrive at your first stop/U.S. Airport/U.S. Land Border in the United States, you will be directed to the U.S. Customs and Border Protection for admission.
 You will need to show the following documents:

 - Passport

-- DS2019 (for J-1)
+- DS-2019 (for J-1)

 - H-1B approval notice (for H-1B)

+- You may be asked for a copy of your contract.

 The officer will review your documents, may ask a few questions and then enter your information into the database.
-Be sure to take all of your documents with you when leaving the Customs desk - replacing them can be difficult and costly.
+Be sure to take all of your documents and passport with you when leaving the Customs desk - replacing them can be difficult and costly.

 Your admission to the U.S. is stored electronically so you will not receive any documents from the Customs officer.
-However, you must go to the website and printout your Form I-94 (Admission/Departure Record) and take it with you to orientation at Cleveland Clinic.
+You must go to the US CBP website and printout your Form I-94 (Admission/Departure Record) and take it with you to orientation at Cleveland Clinic.

 The web address is: https://i94.cbp.dhs.gov/.